amoskyalo/material-UI-CLI/README.md

 | --- | --- |
 | name `(required)` | Your project name |
 | --all `(optional)` | Install all components |

+This command will initialize a new cra using your default package manager ( your package manager will be auto-detected, so no need to configure it manually ).
+If you passed the `--all` flag, the all popular material UI components will be scaffolded into your peoject, else, it will promp you to select the components you want to scaffold to your project.